ParthMatta-9921/Task-8/README.md

 explained the encryption types used in VPNs and privacy features

-discussed Benfits and Limitations of VPNs
+discussed Benefits and Limitations of VPNs